Things to Do at Jellybean Row Houses

 What to See & Do

-Examine the intricate wooden trim, bay windows, decorative brackets, and unique architectural features that make each house distinctive
+Look for the Victorian-era trim work, bay windows, and distinctive Newfoundland architectural features that make each house unique beyond just its color

 Practical Information